-Use this free collection of prefix resources for prefix practice in your fourth or fifth grade classroom.
+Use this free collection of printable prefix practice resources for prefix practice in your fourth, fifth or sixth grade classroom.

-This is a collection of resources for you to choose from as you are teaching prefixes during language or Word Study.
+This is a collection of printable prefix practice resources for you to choose from as you are teaching prefixes during language or word study.

 We have found and used 20 common prefixes for the resources that contain them.

-Pick the activities/printables that you feel will best serve your learners’ needs.
+Pick the activities that you feel will best serve your learners’ needs.

 - This is a simple set of twenty common prefixes and their meanings.